5 places to find free or low-cost tutoring

 Cost: Free

-Keep in mind: Applicants are accepted based on financial need.
-The application includes questions about household income and free or reduced-price lunch.
+Keep in mind: Applicants may be accepted based on financial need.
+The application has questions about household income, and free or reduced-price lunch.
+You can also mention if your child has an IEP or a 504 plan.

 Cost: Free to Boys and Girls Club members.
-Membership fees are different for different clubs.
-Some charge $5 a year.
-Some charge $50 a year.
+Membership fees may vary.
 Financial assistance is available.

 Keep in mind: Not all clubs offer tutoring as part of the Power Hour program.

-• Get a list of questions to ask to help you find the right tutor for your child.
-If your child isn’t making progress, it may be time to look for a different tutor.
+Ready to contact a tutoring program?
+Use this list of questions to ask to help you find the right tutor for your child.

 Share